The most award winning

 When the move to the new space is complete, the CCC essentially will operate under the umbrella of the larger Transition of Care Clinic and share some of the clinical staff with other programs housed there, but it will employ its own community health worker, RN, and advanced practice practitioner.

 Frequent users who present for care to the ED receive same-day appointments in the CCC to facilitate the transition.
-The idea is for the patients to realize that every time they come to the ED they are sent to the CCC, so they might as well just visit the CCC to begin with, Atallah says.
+The idea is for the patients to realize that every time they come to the ED they are sent to the CCC, so they might as well just visit the CCC to begin with, Atallah observes.

 Thus far, no patterns have emerged in terms of top diagnoses among high-use patients, but administrators have found that social limitations rather than chronic diseases have been the primary driver behind these patients’ frequent ED use.